 # Permissionssudo chmod 644 /Library/LaunchDaemons/info.term7.killall.siri.plist

-CREATE LAUNCHAGENT:
+CREATE CLEANUP SCRIPT & LAUNCHAGENT:

-These commands modify and delete a file in /Users/Shared/Enhacements/trigger:
+We will use these commands modify and delete a file in /Users/Shared/Enhacements/trigger:

-# Modify triggertouch /Users/Shared/Enhancements/trigger/.trigger
+# Modify triggertouch /Users/Shared/Enhancements/kill_siri/trigger/.trigger

-# Delete triggerrm /Users/Shared/Enhancements/trigger/.trigger
+# Delete triggerrm /Users/Shared/Enhancements/kill_siri/trigger/.trigger

 rm -f -- ~/Library/Assistant/assistantdDidLaunch